 Lack of interest or concern about other people

 The disease does not affect a person’s movement.
-He or she can still get around normally.
+They can still get around normally.

 What causes Alzheimer disease?

-Doctors do not know what causes Alzheimer disease.
-They think it might be caused by one or more of these:
+Doctors don't know what causes Alzheimer disease.
+They think it might be caused by 1 or more of these: